-This is one of my favorite treats: The fresh flowers of zucchini dipped in a light, airy batter and fried until crisp and golden.
+The fresh flowers of zucchini dipped in a light, airy batter and fried until crisp and golden make a fantastic treat.

-You can optionally fill each blossom with fresh ricotta (Tuscan style) or mozzarella and anchovy (Roman style) or even feta and mint (Greek style) before dipping in the batter and frying, but I prefer them just plain because that way you can really taste the delicate zucchini flavor of the flower itself.
+You can optionally fill each blossom with fresh ricotta (Tuscan style) or mozzarella and anchovy (Roman style) or even feta and mint (Greek style) before dipping in the batter and frying, but if you prepare them plain you can really taste the delicate zucchini flavor of the flower itself.

 If you can't find the flowers, you can use the same batter to coat and fry thin slices or strips of zucchini, or you can also dip and fry fresh sage leaves in the same way; fried sage leaves and zucchini blossoms are often served together in Tuscany.